 It's totally possible to minimise the dangers.

-I first discovered that when I lost my entire flock to a local fox family, and my next one to a pine marten.
+I first discovered that when I lost my entire flock to a local fox family, and my next one to a pine marten (a member of the weasel family).

-Desperately sad and feeling massively guilt-ridden, I eventually decided to learn all I could about chicken predators, and do what I could to make sure that me and my chickens can live in peace with all the predators who would like to view my coop as their personal fast-food outlet.
+Desperately sad and feeling massively guilt-ridden, I decided to learn all I could about chicken predators, and do what I could to make sure that my chickens can live in peace with all the predators who would like to view my coop as their personal fast-food outlet.

-My aim on this section of my website is to share everything I've learned with you, so that you don't have to go through what I did.
+My aim in these articles is to share everything I've learned with you, so that you don't have to go through what I did.

-Don't be the next person to loses your flock.
+Don't be the next person to lose your flock.
 Prepare before it happens.

-If you have backyard chickens, it's virtually inevitable you'll find foxes not far away.
+If you have backyard chickens, it's almost inevitable you'll find foxes not far away.

 The most easily recognised of all predators, their meal of choice is chicken, especially at that time of year when they have cubs to feed.